criswell/samantha-llm/current-tasks/main.md

 Please see the `main.md` file in the `work-experience/` directory for more information on that directory and how to organize your completed tasks.

+It is your responsibility to ensure that your current tasks and projects are accurate and up to date, and to move completed taskss to the `work-experience/` directory.
+This ensures that the current tasks are clean and uncluttered with completed items.